plone/training/deployment/opsworks/loose-ends.rst

 changing IP addresses, then having persistent configuration of caches to purge is not ideal.

-It would be very useful to add support in `plone.app.caching <https://github.com/plone/plone.app.caching>`_ for reading a list of proxy servers from an environment variable or other mechanism that can easily be managed as part of the configuration phase.
+It would be very useful to add support in `plone.app.caching <https://github.com/plone/plone.app.caching>`_ for reading a list of proxy servers from an environment variable or other mechanism that can be managed as part of the configuration phase.

 Chef 12